 This is particularly important since you will want to have just one sort of office software on your smartphone or tablet and not have to move papers between multiple applications to access them on different devices.

-In addition, your time will be limited, therefore, you’ll need various applications to cover the most crucial scenarios.
-It doesn’t matter if we’re discussing calendar apps, networking apps, or any number of free cloud applications.
+In addition, your time will be limited, so conducting time management survey is important therefore, you'll need various applications to cover the most crucial scenarios.
+It doesn't matter if we're discussing calendar apps, networking apps, or any number of free cloud applications.

 This article focuses on the most useful applications for small and medium-sized organizations.
 All of them provide essential functionality while also being cost-effective.